 Without a basic understanding of cameras, you’re left to trust the manufacturer’s marketing and whatever hand-selected testimonials are on their web page.
 If you’re really shopping around, you might talk to trusted and knowledgeable friends.
 And, most of us will read a few reviews online to make sure no bad customer experiences turn up (just be sure that you know how that reviewer is making money).

-Once you can answer the questions above, you can become familiar with the features of various cameras and see which are the best home security camera systems.
+Once you can answer the questions above, you can become familiar with the features of various cameras and see which are the best home wireless camera system (or go ahead and read our reviews on canary vs piper).

 Go ahead and browse below and check out any terms that you’re rusty on.